pedrosanta/quill-sharedb-cursors/README.md

 * Quill is a library for a rich-text editor _focused solely on the **front-end** side_, so concerns related to keeping **multi-user document and cursor in sync** should be implemented with the help of additional middleware and backend technology/code (being [ShareDB](https://github.com/share/sharedb) the most obvious one, but there are others like [Meteor](https://www.meteor.com), or even your own, etc.);
 * Given that, and in what it concerns Quill, the best approach is through a **cursors module** (optional, extends Quill functionality) providing an API to set/update/remove cursors while also being responsible to automatically update cursors position when contents are changed/updated;

-For more info on how the various communities are coordinating and working towards this, keep reading below.
+For more info on how the various efforts/communities are coordinating and working towards this, keep reading below.

 ### Quill and cursor module